-Chairmanship is held for a period of two years by one of the member countries.
-The chairman organises and conducts meetings and coordinates the activities of the committee.
+One of the member countries holds the chair for a period of two years.
+The chairperson organises and conducts meetings, and coordinates the activities of the committee.
 He/she is the correspondent between the NRFC and the Military Committee, speaks on behalf of the NRFC and is in charge of tasks and studies requested by the Military Committee.

 The NRFC holds plenary conferences at least twice a year.

 The Interallied Confederation of Reserve Officers (Confédération interalliée des officiers de réserve or CIOR) is an independent body that represents the reserve officers from 27 NATO members and eight associated countries.
 It was founded in 1948 and officially recognised by NATO in 1976 (MC 248/1) with the aim of providing advice on the best use of reservists, continuing to improve the knowledge of NATO authorities about national reserve forces, and exchange information between member states.
 It is a non-political, non-governmental, non-profit-making organisation which cooperates with the Alliance on reservists issues.